Substra/substra-backend/substrabac/fixtures/owkin/challenges/6b8d16ac3eae240743428591943fa8e66b34d4a7e0f4eb8e560485c7617c222c/description.md

 ## Predictions format

-Dataset opener must implement the `save_pred` function so that it creates a `pred/pred.csv` file with one line for each sample (same order as features returned by the opener `get_X` function) and 3 columns contaning the probability of belonging to each of the seven classes.
+DataManager opener must implement the `save_pred` function so that it creates a `pred/pred.csv` file with one line for each sample (same order as features returned by the opener `get_X` function) and 3 columns contaning the probability of belonging to each of the seven classes.